 Old loft hatches have gaps and they don't seal shut properly, whistle to you on windy days and are pretty much useless to climb through to enable you to fit a ladder or use your loft for storage.

-It's important to consider having a brand new latest specification draft proof loft hatch installed if you're considering using your loft for storage as it may need to be done just to get a ladder in.
+It's important to consider having a brand new, latest specification, draft proof loft hatch installed if you're considering using your loft for storage, as it may need to be done just to get a ladder in.

 Professionally Installed Loft Hatch Replacement or DIY?

-Professionally installed as it can be a pretty big and physically demanding job depending on the age of your property and location of the hatch.
-You could say the older your house the more difficult and expensive it can become.
+Professionally installed, as it can be a pretty big and physically demanding job depending on the age of your property and location of the hatch.
+You could say the older your house, the more difficult and expensive it can become.

-The Manthorpe GL250 loft hatch that we use has been independently tested by the BRE to BS EN 13141-1:2004, and easily surpasses the requirements for air leakage which are outlined in the current building standards, certification is available.
+The Manthorpe GL250 loft hatch that we use has been independently tested by the BRE to BS EN 13141-1:2004, and easily surpasses the requirements for air leakage which are outlined in the current building standards.
+(Certification is available).

-The revolutionary design of the multi-point catch mechanism means that the GL250 door can maintain a more effective air tight seal around the entire accessible opening, helping to meet the air leakage requirements of Part L of the Building Regulations and preventing the problem of moist warm air entering.
+The revolutionary design of the multi-point catch mechanism, means that the GL250 door can maintain a more effective air tight seal around the entire accessible opening, helping to meet the air leakage requirements of Part L of the Building Regulations and preventing the problem of moist warm air entering.

-Many drop down hatches suffer from ‘sagging’ over time, a problem that can cause the middle of the door to bow away from the door seal, creating an air leakage path.
+Many drop down hatches suffer from ‘sagging’ over time.
+A problem that can cause the middle of the door to bow away from the door seal, creating an air leakage path.
 To prevent this issue, the GL250 door has 12 independent catch points located around the perimeter of the frame, operated from a single position with a unique sliding mechanism.

-With the sliding cover replacing a conventional twist action locking mechanisms on the door, all of the hinge, catch and fixing geometry has been carefully located outside of the door seal, meaning that there are no holes through the door that could pose an air leakage risk.
+With the sliding cover replacing a conventional twist action locking mechanism on the door, all of the hinge, catch and fixing geometry has been carefully located outside of the door seal, meaning that there are no holes through the door that could pose an air leakage risk.

-When the cover is located in the fully closed position it also completely conceals the hinge detail.
-The positioning of the doors pivot point is intended to maximise the accessible area available to the user when the door is open and the pioneering hinge design allows for it to be fully removed from the frame quickly and easily for simpler installation and better access with larger insulation options.
+When the cover is located in the fully closed position, it also completely conceals the hinge detail.
+The positioning of the doors pivot point is intended to maximise the accessible area available to the user when the door is open, and the pioneering hinge design allows for it to be fully removed from the frame quickly and easily, for simpler installation and better access with larger insulation options.